Skip to main content

 TaskForm-NewProperty.png

-You can re-order property fields to the Form using the arrows as indicated below.
+You can re-order property fields in the Form using the arrows as indicated below.

 TaskForm-PRopFields.png